KalebCoberly/Kaggle_Housing_Price_Regression/README.md

 I sought another method and found the maximum dissimilarity method in caret, <a href="https://www.rdocumentation.org/packages/caret/versions/6.0-88/topics/maxDissim" target="_blank">maxDissim</a>.
 This elegant solution iteratively selects points that are most dissimilar to the sample set, running in much less time.

-It did, however, produce worse results than my method, according to a Wilcoxon rank-sum test.
-[See results below.](#comp_by_wilcox) But, that is a "rigged" scenario because it applies the same test that I p-hacked to create my subset.
+It did, however, produce worse results than my method, according to a Wilcoxon rank-sum test. <a href="https://github.com/KalebCoberly/Kaggle_Housing_Price_Regression/wrangle_and_split.html#comp_by_wilcox" target="_blank">results</a> But, that is a "rigged" scenario because it applies the same test that I p-hacked to create my subset.

 I instead implemented an adversarial validation using <a href="http://topepo.github.io/caret/available-models.html" target="_blank">caret's xgbTree</a>.
 In adversarial validation, you label each set in the split and see if the algorithm can tell the difference.
 If accuracy is 0.5, the model cannot tell the difference between one half of the split and the other, which is a good indication that your split is representative.

 My split method produced a much more representative split than maxDissim.
 Splitting again for the validation set produced results close to maxDissim, though I did not split again with maxDissim to compare.
 The Kaggle split far outperformed my method and maxDissim.
 That said, Kaggle used a 50-50 split, whereas I used a 70-30 split, which may account somewhat for the difference in accuracy variance and mean.
-Though they have kept their method hidden as far as I can tell, I am guessing they incorporated multifactor stratification to do so well with a classification tree.
-[See results below.](#comp_by_AV)
+Though they have kept their method hidden as far as I can tell, I am guessing they incorporated multifactor stratification to do so well with a classification tree. <a href="https://github.com/KalebCoberly/Kaggle_Housing_Price_Regression/wrangle_and_split.html#comp_by_AV" target="_blank">results</a>

 Both maxDissim and my method only use the continuous variables.
 Thus, representation is undoubtedly still inaccurate in at least some factors.
 An alternative method may incorporate recursive stratification.